Jenna Hanchey

 imagining and constellating better futures

-I’m continually searching for radical futures, reflecting over the racial and colonial legacies of our pasts, and laboring to enact justice in the present.
-My academic work critically examines African developmental futures.
-My creative work reflects over grief, gender, and land.
-Both aim to open imaginative possibilities for decolonization.
+I’m continually searching for liberatory futures, reflecting over the racial and colonial legacies of our pasts, and laboring to enact justice in the present.
+My essays engage decolonial possibility in, through, and beyond the collapse of “realities” that developmental logics take for granted.
+My creative work explores these possibilities further, plumbing the depths of grief, centering intimacies, and engendering hope.

 Research & Public Essays